 I have recently joined Littledown School as a teacher and feel very content here.
 I have had experience of working within similar provisions, and have been overwhelmed with the support Littledown offer.
 Staff work together holistically to ensure pupil progress, often showing that skills can be transferred to the real world.
 Through constant communication staff are able to meet pupil needs in a personalised manner.
 This makes my job very rewarding as the pupils are at the heart of everything we do.
 I love learning new things and experiencing new places!

 I have worked at Littledown for 25 years.
 I am a qualified Residential Social Worker but started working at Littledown whilst my children were at middle school and never left.
 I enjoy walking and going to concerts in my spare time.

 I am a learning mentor part of the Intensive Outreach team.
 I have been working at Littledown for over 5 years.
 I am married and I have two children.

 Learning Mentor – Renee Hoadley

-I have worked at Littledown School for 6 years.
+I have worked at Littledown School for well over 5 years.
 I am a qualified ASA swimming instructor.
 I teach swimming in a local health club in the evenings.
 I also love spending time with my grandchildren.

 Learning Mentor – Lisa Downing

 I have worked at Littledown since 2012.
-I work in the nurture unit three days a week.
 I enjoy watching football and going to the cinema.